olicairns/ecs-flask/readme.md

 # ECS demo

-Example of deploying machine learning model API on AWS using docker+flask+conda+nginx+gunicorn
+Example of deploying machine learning model API on AWS using docker+conda+flask+nginx+gunicorn

 Based on this resource: